 Method 2 – Registry Changes

 The second way is to manually edit the registry.
-You have to open an elevated command prompt (right-click on Run and choose Run as Administrator) and type in the following commands:
+You have to open an elevated command prompt (right-click on Run and choose Run as Administrator) and copy/paste in the following commands:

 Make Internet Explorer your default browser after doing this and then restart once.
 You should be good to go.
 You can read this tutorial on setting IE to be the default browser:

 Again, this is if you recently uninstalled Google Chrome and started having this issue in Outlook.